t2liu/usf_personal/README.md

 ### Personal Codes & Lecture Notes

-NOTE: Not done yet!
-Will be updating a bit of this everyday :)
+NOTE: Not all of my notes and codes are up yet, but my goal is to work on this 5-10minutes every day!

 ### 1. [Linear Algebra](https://github.com/t2liu/usf_personal/tree/master/linearalgebra) -
 - **[Solving Linear Matrix Equations](https://github.com/t2liu/usf_personal/blob/master/linearalgebra/linalg.solve.py)**: how to use the `linalg.solve` function from NumPy